Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Additional Dataset Details

 \section{Additional Dataset Details}

-~ To create the Cross3DVG dataset, we constructed the RIORefer dataset, which consists of over 63k unique descriptions of 3D objects in 1,380 indoor RGB-D scans obtained from the 3RScan dataset.
-In this section, we provide additional details about the pre-processing steps applied to the 3RScan data, the annotation website used for data collection, and an evaluation of human performance in 3D visual grounding.
+~ To create the Cross3DVG dataset, we constructed the RIORefer dataset, which consists of more than 63k unique descriptions of 3D objects in 1,380 indoor RGB-D scans obtained from the 3RScan dataset.
+This section describes the pre-processing steps applied to the 3RScan data, the annotation website used for data collection, and an evaluation of human performance in 3D visual grounding.